mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 for Yosys, as Synplify is commercial proprietary software.
 This is especially important for industry users who often have long and complicated synthesis flows.

-It's also worth noting that Skouson, Keller and Wirthlin @Skouson2020 (from the same lab as above) introduced SpyDrNet , a Python-based netlist transformation tool that also implements TMR using the same algorithm as above.
+Later, Skouson, Keller and Wirthlin @Skouson2020 (from the same lab as above) introduced SpyDrNet, a Python-based netlist transformation tool that also implements TMR using the same algorithm as above.
 SpyDrNet is a great general purpose transformation tool for research purposes, but again is a separate tool that is not integrated _directly_ into the synthesis process.
 I instead aim to make a _production_ ready tool, with a focus on ease-of-use, correctness and performance.

 Using a similar approach, Benites and Kastensmidt @Benites2018, and Benites' thesis @Benites2018a, introduce an automated TMR approach implemented as a Tcl script for use in Cadence tools.
 They distinguish between "coarse